Ex-Maryland man who joined al-Qaida sentenced at Guantanamo

 He apologized for his actions, which included planning al-Qaida attacks in the U.S. after 9/11 and a failed plot to kill former Pakistan President Pervez Musharraf.
 During a two-hour statement to jurors on Thursday, he said: “I did it all, no excuse.
 And I am very sorry to everyone I have hurt.”

 The jury of eight military officers was required to reach a sentence of 25 to 40 years.
-Jurors heard of Khan’s extensive cooperation with U.S. authorities following his guilty plea and heard a two-hour statement from the prisoner describing his brutal CIA interrogation and captivity in the three years before he came to Guantanamo.
+Jurors heard of Khan’s extensive cooperation with U.S. authorities following his guilty plea and heard the statement from the prisoner that also described his brutal CIA interrogation and captivity in the three years before he came to Guantanamo.

 A pretrial agreement means he could be released as early as February, at which point he would be resettled in an as-yet to be determined third country.
 He cannot return to Pakistan.